Overview

 Order Aggregation/Block Trading/Allocations

-may be done at approximately the same time.
-This process is referred to as aggregating orders, batch
+clients may be done at approximately the same time.
+This process is referred to as aggregating

-trading, or block trading and is used for trades executed through our Turnkey Asset Management
+orders, batch trading, or block trading and is used for trades executed through our Turnkey Asset

-Provider (“TAMP”)/platform provider, when such action may prove advantageous to clients.
-When client
+Management Provider (“TAMP”)/platform provider, when such action may prove advantageous to

-not always able to facilitate the aggregate purchases and sales and other transactions amongst client
+are not always able to facilitate the aggregate purchases and sales and other transactions amongst

-accounts.
-In those instances, the absence of block trading may result in our firm being unable to achieve
+client accounts.
+In those instances, the absence of block trading may result in our firm being unable

-for its clients the most favorable execution at the best price available, and accordingly, may cost clients
+to achieve for its clients the most favorable execution at the best price available, and accordingly,

 Trade Errors